AI Answering Service For Water Damage Restoration

 It captures caller details, property address, source of water, affected rooms, standing water, visible mold, electricity concerns, photos, access notes, insurance carrier, claim status, and urgency.

-Book, route, or create a clean mitigation callback
+Book, hand off, or create a clean mitigation callback

 Emergency jobs move toward dispatch.
-Insurance, mold, sewage, commercial, reconstruction, exact pricing, and staff-only questions route with the context your team needs.
+Insurance, mold, sewage, commercial, reconstruction, exact pricing, and staff-only questions move forward with the context your team needs.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.